Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Experiments

-\paragraph{Evaluation Metrics.} We used standard evaluation metrics for Point Goal Navigation such as \textit{Success Rate} and \textit{Success weighted by Path Length} (SPL) to evaluate the efficacy of the policy \cite{anderson2018evaluation}.
-To evaluate its safety properties, we used \textit{Human Collision Rate}, which is the percentage of episodes that end with failure by hitting a person.
-We run all our experiments with five runs to assess the mean and standard deviation for every metric, as done in \cite{yokoyama2021learning}. \paragraph{Baseline models.} We compared our approach to two baseline models: the model used by~\cite{yokoyama2021learning} (called \textit{Baseline}) and a version of our model that only uses a set of 3 self-supervised auxiliary tasks: 2 CPC$|$A tasks (respectively using 2 and 4 steps) and GID (4 steps) (called \textit{Aux tasks}), starting from the one provided by \cite{ye2020auxiliary}. \textit{Baseline} only uses the depth channel as input.
-Since we believe that RGB input is fundamental for people recognition and trajectory prediction, we also experimented with an adapted version of the model that uses all the information from RGB-D frames (called \textit{Baseline+RGB}). \paragraph{Socially-aware models and auxiliary tasks.} Firstly, to evaluate each social task contribution, we experimented with single-GRU models equipped with just one Socially-Aware task at a time (i.e., \textit{Risk-only} or \textit{Compass-only}).
-Since the tasks deal with two different aspects of social navigation (short-range and long-range), we then tried to combine them in a two-GRU model (referred as to \textit{Social tasks}).
-Finally, we combined our approaches with the self-supervised auxiliary tasks presented in~\cite{ye2020auxiliary}, which reported state-of-the-art performance on PointGoal Navigation.
-We have thoroughly investigated the benefit of combining them with single social tasks (\textit{Aux+Risk} and \textit{Aux+compass}), as well as combining them all in our final model (\textit{Social+Aux tasks}).
-We now discuss our results and highlight the main takeaways. \paragraph{Performance analysis and comparison to prior work.} Table \ref{tab:cg_all} reports the social navigation performance (on the test set) for both Gibson4+ and HM3D-S. In both cases, \textit{Aux tasks} appears as the strongest of our baselines (highest SPL and lowest Human-Collision for both datasets), reaching comparable performances to single social task models while having a higher SPL.
+\mypara{Performance analysis and comparison to prior work.} Table \ref{tab:cg_all} reports the social navigation performance (on the test set) for both Gibson4+ and HM3D-S. In both cases, \textit{Aux tasks} appears as the strongest of our baselines (highest SPL and lowest Human-Collision for both datasets), reaching comparable performances to single proximity task models while having a higher SPL.
 Our initial hypothesis that integrating the Baseline with an RGB signal could benefit performances was partially supported by the results on Gibson4+.
 However, the trend shifted on HM3D-S. This happens because of the higher quality of scene reconstruction in Gibson4+ (scenes have been manually rated and are among the best in the original Gibson dataset).
 Comparatively, HM3D-S has more reconstruction errors that, while leaving depth-only policies unaffected, may impair the performance of RGB-enabled models.